egXcoder/Study-Repository/database/parts/partitioning.md

 ## Query

-Tip: you should in all your select query to filter `where partition_key >= 'xyz'` .. then you can benefit from partitioning
+Tip: you should use `where partition_key >= 'xyz'` in all your queries .. then you can benefit from partitioning

 Tip: `WHERE created_at >= '2024-01-01'` works.. while `WHERE YEAR(created_at) = 2024` Does NOT prune partitions